biopragmatics/oquat/docs/invalids/prefix/obi.md

 ## `pride`: PRIDE Controlled Vocabulary

 Identifiers for this prefix are given incorrectly in `pride`.
+See the [GitHub repository](https://github.com/PRIDE-Utilities/pride-ontology).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                                                     |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|